TimH255/slideshow/README.md

 I am not a programmer, so please forgive me if my coding is unconventional etc. The important thing is that it works!

+This is designed for displaying slides full screen on widescreen displays, hence all the sample slides are 16:9 format.
+It will obviously work with any image file recognised by html.